The Invisible Wall: Why Junior and Senior Devs Rate Your Docs Differently

 The Human Element

-Ultimately, my work is fundamentally about empathy and human connection.
-Whether I’m documenting open-source observability tools for 20 million users at Grafana Labs or writing for a global audience at Amazon, I am advocating for the person on the other side of the screen—someone I’ll likely never meet but whose frustration I can prevent, whose time I can save, whose success I can enable.
-There is a profound sense of purpose in knowing that my work helps a developer finish their task a little faster, with a little less frustration, so they can get back to what they love doing most.
+Unexpectedly, my work is fundamentally about empathy and human connection.
+Whether I’m documenting open-source observability tools for 20 million users at Grafana Labs or writing for a global audience of third-party sellers at Amazon, I am advocating for the person on the other side of the screen—someone I’ll likely never meet but whose frustration I can prevent, whose time I can save, whose success I can enable.

-As a Harvard University graduate with honors, I could have chosen many paths involving language—journalism, academia, creative writing, or communications.
+I suppose with my education I could have chosen many paths involving language: journalism, academia, creative writing, or communications.
 I chose this one because I believe that clear, accessible documentation is one of the most important “features” any software product can have.
 That’s what drives me: the opportunity to unlock technology’s potential by making it comprehensible, accessible, and genuinely useful to the people who need it.